 As the children have an emphasis on the outdoor classroom they do not have playtimes during the two sessions.

-Children in Nursery, Reception and Years 1 and 2 have FREE school fruit during the morning.
-Nursery and Reception children have free school milk.
-Children in all years have access to the Toast Club during the morning.
+Children in Reception, Years 1 and 2 have FREE school fruit during the morning.
+Reception children have free school milk up until they are 5 years of age.
+All children in all years have the opportunity to purchase toast for during the morning.

 Key Stage 1 and 2

 Children in KS1 have a morning break from 10.25am-10.45am.
-Children in KS2 have a break at 11.00-11.15 or 11.15-11.30.
-The children can pay 10p for a slice of toast.
+Children in KS2 have a break at 11.00-11.15am or 11.15-11.30am.
+All children in all years have the opportunity to purchase toast for during the morning.
 All children are walked into the main playground.
 They are collected from the playground by an adult at the end of break.

 Lunchtimes are staggered: